An elder of the Village of Peace community, arms raised joyfully to a clear sky in the Negev, Dimona

 1986

 On April 22, 600 armed police, civil defence troops, and border police surround the community to prevent a planned march to Jerusalem.
-Nasik HaShalom instructs the people to stand firm, sing, and fast.
-The peaceful standoff resolves without violence.
-The most sacred moment in community history.
+The people stand firm, sing, and fast.
+The peaceful standoff resolves without violence and becomes one of the most important moments in community history.

 1989